 Now you may be asking yourself, why am I harping on Adam God so much?
 It really wasn’t one of my big issues that eventually led me out of the church.
 It’s just an easy one to prove happened.
 I use it here and in the previous section to illustrate the point that there are lots of things in the church’s history that they want to hide.

-The problem is… there is this new-fangled thing called The Internet that allows people at the click of a mouse to access gobs of information about church history that the church has previously been able to obscure and label with the thought-stopping moniker “Anti-Mormon”.
+The problem is… there is this new-fangled thing called The Internet that allows people at the click of a mouse, or tap of a finger, to access gobs of information about church history that the church has previously been able to obscure and label with the thought-stopping moniker “Anti-Mormon”.
 But really the information is agnostic to Mormonism.
 The truth does not care if it supports or refutes the claims of Mormonism.

 The truth is just the truth… let the consequence follow.